nguyenlekhtn/Design-Pattern-Presentation/Observer.md

 ## Solution

-Add a subscription mechanism to the publisher class so individual objects can subscribe to or unsubscribe from This mechanism consists of:
+Add a subscription mechanism to the publisher class
+This mechanism consists of
 * An array field to storing a list of references to subscriber objects
 * Several public methods which allow adding subscribers to and removing them from that list